Kiruna Church

-Because of the expansion of the Kiruna Mine, the church is slated to be moved to a location adjacent to the cemetery in 2025 or 2026.

 History

 The church was built between 1909 and 1912, and consecrated by Bishop Olof Bergqvist on 8 December 1912.
 Since 1913, the church has been included in the Jukkasjärvi parish in the diocese of Luleå.
 Gustaf Wickman was the church's architect and the famous altarpiece is a work of Prince Eugen, Duke of Närke.

+Gustaf Wickman moved to Kiruna in 1899.
+Hjalmar Lundbohm, manager of LKAB and founder of the community, commissioned Wickman to design the church and town.
+The construction was primarily funded by LKAB Mining company.
+In order to ensure that everyone felt welcome in the church, Lundbohm did not use many symbols associated with Christianity.
+Bishop Olof Bergqvist, however, requested that the church be officially affiliated with Christianity.
+The Swedish sculptor Christian Eriksson made one cross for the entire building as a compromise.